tigerbeetle/tigerbeetle/docs/ARCHITECTURE.md

 available.

 **Large Data Sets:** an in-memory hash table is good until your data stops fitting in RAM.
 TigerBeetle allows working with larger-than-memory datasets.
-To keep optimal performance, the hot path of the dataset should still fit within RAM.
+To keep optimal performance, the hot working subset of data should still fit within RAM.

 ### Don't Waste Durability